neo-project/docs/docs/en-us/advanced/oracle.md

 **Process**

-1. The user writes the smart constract to call the `Request` method of the Oracle contract.
+1. The user writes the smart contract to call the `Request` method of the Oracle contract.

    Each successfully created Request is put in the Request cache list with an unique RequestId.